-I just never gained a sense of grounded action from Schumacher’s book.
+I just never gained a sense of grounded-ness from Schumacher’s book.
 Perhaps it’s just me.

 For the upshot from reading and researching these books, see The American Republic and its Relevancy in the 21st Century on TSr Institute’s Google Drive.